 Massaro Community Farm strives to act as a good steward of the beautiful farmland and surrounding environment we have been entrusted with.
 Aside from growing our vegetables and fruit under strict organic standards, our land conservation practices include composting, a five-kilowatt solar photovoltaic system, hiring local labor, and whenever possible, utilizing wood taken from our property and milled by our neighbor, Trevor Youngberg, for farm construction.

 Each year, Massaro Community Farm donates at least 10% of our diverse vegetable crops to local hunger relief agencies.
-We donated more than 4,000 pounds of produce in 2018, and more than 59,000 pounds of food since 2010.
-While the annual amount donated can vary depending on farm conditions.
+We donated more than 5,000 pounds of produce in 2018, and more than 60,000 pounds of food since 2010.
+The annual amount donated can vary depending on farm conditions.